BobsProgrammingAcademy/portfolio-website-django-bootstrap-sass/README.md

 2. [Node.js](https://nodejs.org/en/)
 3. [Visual Studio Code](https://code.visualstudio.com/download) with the **Live Sass Compiler** extension.<br>

-[Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) allows us to compile Sass files to CSS files in real-time.
+[Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) allows us to compile Sass files to CSS files in real time.
 It will watch a Sass file for changes, and then it will automatically compile that Sass file into a CSS file whenever a change is made and saved.

 ### Installation

 #### 1. Create a virtual environment

-From the **root** directory run:
+From the **root** directory, run:

 ```bash
 python -m venv venv